-2. COST SHARE TYPES AND ALLOWABILITY
+4. COST SHARE TYPES AND ALLOWABILITY

-If cost share is proposed, those cost share contributions must be allowable under the applicable federal cost principles, as described in Section IV.H.1. of the FOA.
+Every cost share contribution must be allowable under the applicable federal cost principles, as described in Section IV.H.1. of the FOA.
 In addition, cost share must be verifiable at the time of submission of the application.